 Most conservatories are custom-built to bespoke measurements and requirements.
 Therefore, this step can differ from build to build.

-We recommend that you begin taking down the frames from the outside and work your way in towards the house wall.
+We recommend that you begin taking down your conservatory frames from the outside and work your way in towards the house wall.
 Continue to disassemble your conservatory parts until every door, post, connector and individual fitting has been removed.

 5: Removing the base (optional)